modernxmpp/modernxmpp/docs/client/design.md

 : A nickname published by the sender in PEP per [XEP-0172](https://xmpp.org/extensions/xep-0172.html).

 Resource
-: The resource of the sending JID.
+: The resource of the sending XMPP address.

 Local part
-: The part of a bare JID before the '@' symbol.
+: The part of a bare XMPP address before the '@' symbol.

-Bare JID
+Bare XMPP address
-: The sending JID with any resource removed.
+: The sending XMPP address with any resource removed.

 ### Contexts